carlosqueiroz/plastimatch/doc/sphinx/fdk_tutorial_ii.rst

     -O Tnew_

-Most of the command parameters should be pretty clear (you can refer to :ref:`drr` for details).
+Most of the command parameters should be pretty clear (you can refer to :ref:`the plastimatch man page<plastimatch>` for details).
 But just to point out a few comments:

 * The -G parameter means to make geometry files without creating a drr
 * All parameters are assumed to be in millimeters
 * The "-z" parameter is for the subwindow, so 256 pix x 0.4 mm = 102.4 mm
-* We are lucky that the image filenames have 4 digit numbers, which match the filename pattern created by the drr program
+* We are lucky that the image filenames have 4 digit numbers, which match the filename pattern created by the drr command

 Reconstructing the image (First try)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We are now ready to reconstruct the image.
 Run the following from within the pfm directory::

-  fdk .
+  plastimatch fdk .

 This should create a file "output.mha".
 You can view this file in a software such as `3D Slicer <http://slicer.org/>`_.